javierhonduco/rbperf/README.md

 Some debug information will be printed, and a flamegraph called `rbperf_flame_$date` will be written to disk 🎉

+## Developing and troubleshooting

+Debug logs can be enabled with `RUST_LOG=debug`.
+The info subcommand, `rbperf info` shows the supported BPF features as well as other supported details.

 ## Stability

 `rbperf` is in active development and the CLI and APIs might change any time